AnnoyedOne/Credit-Card-fraud-Detection-System-using-HMM/README.md

 # Credit Card Fraud Detection System Using HMM

 ## Overview
-This is a simple Streamlit web application for credit card fraud detection using a Hidden Markov Model (HMM).
-The app reads a credit card dataset, undersamples legitimate transactions to balance the classes, and trains an HMM on the data.
-Users can input transaction features, and the app predicts whether the transaction is legitimate or fraudulent.
+The Credit Card Fraud Detection System is a robust application built on the principles of Hidden Markov Models (HMM) to identify potentially fraudulent credit card transactions.
+Leveraging advanced machine learning techniques, this system aims to enhance security measures in financial transactions by accurately distinguishing between legitimate and fraudulent activities.

+## Key Features
+- **Hidden Markov Model:** Utilizes a Gaussian Hidden Markov Model for sequential data analysis, enabling the detection of subtle patterns indicative of fraudulent behavior.

+- **Balanced Dataset:** Implements undersampling to balance the dataset, ensuring the model is trained on a representative distribution of legitimate and fraudulent transactions.

+- **Streamlit Web Application:** The user-friendly Streamlit web interface allows users to input transaction features, providing instant predictions on the legitimacy of a transaction.

+- **Customizable:** Easily adaptable to different datasets and scenarios, with potential for fine-tuning model parameters for optimal performance.

 ## Usage
 1. Install the required dependencies using: